• Disease Overview

 Treatment

 Without prompt, appropriate treatment, infective endocarditis results in serious heart damage or death.
-Mortality rate within the first 30 days of infection has been reported to be ~20% but survival without antibiotic therapy is unlikely.
+The mortality rate within the first 30 days of infection has been reported to be ~20% but survival without antibiotic therapy is unlikely.
 Therefore, early diagnosis and aggressive therapy are critical for successful treatment.
 Therapeutic measures typically include intravenous infusion of high doses of appropriate antibiotic drugs.
 Antibiotic therapy is needed for at least six or eight weeks and is provided intravenously for at least 2 weeks and often for the entire treatment duration.
 The specific drugs or drug combinations used may depend upon the bacterium responsible for the infection and other factors (e.g., bacterial strain resistance to certain antibiotics).
-The specific antibiotics uses in each patient are selected based on the blood culture results and determining which antibiotics kill the specific bacteria isolated in each patient.
-Often more than one antibiotic is given together to increase effectiveness.
+The specific antibiotics used in each patient are selected based on the blood culture results and determining which antibiotics kill the specific bacteria isolated in each patient.
+Often more than one antibiotic is given to increase effectiveness.
 The type of antibiotic needed will be determined in consultation with infectious disease specialists.

 In many affected individuals, antibiotics alone are not sufficient to control the infection, because the antibiotics cannot reach the infected valve material or abscess.
 In patients with a prosthetic heart valve or other implanted material, surgery is almost always needed to remove the infected artificial material and repair the heart.
 Surgery also is needed if there is an abscess with blockage of the heart electrical signal, rupture between chambers of the heart, or persistent infection even with antibiotic therapy.
 In patients with an infected pacemaker or lead, the entire pacemaker system usually needs to be removed to control the infection.
 Surgery may also be recommended if there is heart failure due to severe valve leakage or if vegetation is large to prevent stroke.
-In many cases, heart surgery may be recommended urgently, during the same hospitalization.
-In other patients, surgery may be done at a later date, after completing antibiotic treatment.
+In many patients, heart surgery may be recommended urgently, during the same hospitalization.
+In other patients, surgery may be done later, after completing antibiotic treatment.

 In 2015, The European Society of Cardiology developed guidelines for the treatment of infective endocarditis.
 These guidelines provide clear, simple recommendations for health care providers in diagnosis and treatment of IE: https://academic.oup.com/eurheartj/article/36/44/3075/2293384#108779576